Grid Resiliency vs Reliability and how the distinction impacts power utility margins

 Resilience is the grid’s ability to anticipate, absorb, and recover from high-impact events beyond normal operations.
 While reliability asks whether the system will perform under expected conditions, resilience focuses on how severe the impact will be when disruptions occur and how quickly the system can recover.

-In Europe, a 2025 heatwave pushed daily electricity demand up by as much as 14 percent in some markets, while outages at thermal and nuclear plants amplified price spikes. [web:103][web:120]
+In Europe, heatwaves have pushed daily electricity demand sharply higher in some markets, while outages at thermal and nuclear plants amplified price spikes.

 These are no longer rare events.
 They define the operating environment.
 Yet resilience is not governed by metrics like SAIDI or SAIFI and often struggles to secure investment in utility planning cycles.